Jerry-Shaw/Nervsys/README.md

     Once when observer received a signal not equal to 0, process terminated, corresponding message will be logged and showed up.

-### LOGGER

-    [LOGGER]
-    This section works for all.
-    This section contains custom set log levels.

-    emergency = on
-    alert = on
-    critical = on
-    error = on
-    warning = on
-    notice = on
-    info = on
-    debug = on

-    Don't delete these levels, just change the value to "off" or "0", if there is no need to log them.

 ## Examples